onecompiler/docs/ocaml.md

 ### 2. While:

 While is used to iterate a set of statements based on a condition.
-Usually while is preferred when number of ierations is not known in advance.
+Usually while is preferred when number of iterations is not known in advance.

 ```javascript
 while boolean-condition do